huntse/uncarved/content/computers/_index.md

 +++
 title = "Computers"
-subtitle = "Pieces to do with computers, software, unix and related topics"
+description = "Pieces to do with computers, software, unix and related topics"
 +++